MathYourLife/lesson_analytics_101/README.md

 Given steady time series data in column C, can you determine if the process is functioning properly?

+Questions to pose:

+* What does the data look like?
+* Would you consider the process to be "in control"?
+* What rules could you use to detect if a process is out of control?
+* Would you consider the variablity to be normally distributed? (∼N(μ,σ2))
+* How can you determine how close to normally distributed it is
+* What does normally distributed data look like?

 **Pass 1 - Investigate the data**

 6 Sigma - Control Charts Checks